thomastay/gemdown/README.md

 Turns Markdown into Gemini!
 Project is still in alpha stage.

+## Building from source

+You will need Clojure 1.10.3, as well as Java 16 and above (only used for the Records feature.).

+Build the java files by running `make all`

 ## Usage

-You will need Java 16 and above (only used for the Records feature.)

 Run the project directly, via `:main-opts` (`-m me.ttay.thomas-gemdown`):